Promoting Your Events

 When to promote your event is critical to getting some exposure and publicity for your event.
 For major festivals, we recommend that calendar listings be completed at least six months in advance and all events should be posted on websites at least six weeks prior to event dates.
 Additional publicity should take place 30 days out and again 14 days out from start dates.

 Where to distribute and post up information concerning your event is your next step.
-Most all attendance for festivals large and small will be within a 50-100-mile radius, so we encourage you to focus on this geographical area first.
-The JCVB has access to a national database of media contacts for an event/festival that has the potential to reach outside of North Carolina and/or has a niche market that we can search such as Civil War publications for Bentonville Battlefield’s Anniversary Reenactment.
+Most all attendees for festivals large and small will be within a 50-100-mile radius, so we encourage you to focus on this geographical area first.
+Below you will find links to regional community calendars and event databases that offer free posting to promote your event.
+In addition, the JCVB has access to a database of regional media contacts for event/festival promotion that has also been provided below.

 https://www.johnstoncountync.org/events/submit-an-event